Crash Course in Adobe Lightroom

 One Day: 9am to 5pm with a break for lunch on your own

-Two Day: Four hours a day on two separate days
+Two Day: Five hours a day on two separate days

 Every student receives a 25-page color outline with dozens of illustrations and diagrams, the same ones that are in the on-screen presentations.